 - Over 80 million U.S. adults are obese, and in ten years it’s predicted that half of all adults (115 million) will be obese.

-Today, most people think of themselves as healthier than average – even though, in reality, they’re more sedentary than they realize and their diet is less nutritious than they believe it is.
+Today, most people think of themselves as healthier than average – even though they’re more sedentary than they realize and their diet is less nutritious than they believe it is.

 That’s because our brains are soaking up information faster than we can act upon it.